canonical/chisel-docs/docs/how-to/slice-a-package.md

 # Slice a package

-This guide provides instructions on the slicing of an Ubuntu package, for Chisel.
+This guide provides instructions on the slicing of an Ubuntu package for Chisel.

 A package slice is represented via a